 Exam Weightage: 15-18% | Class periods ~ 15-16

 This unit will focus on the analytical application of differentiation to obtain formal conclusions through reasoning, definitions, and theorems.
-You’ll learn to present justifications for their conclusions about the behavior of functions over certain intervals or the locations of extreme values or points of inflection.
+You’ll learn to present justification for their conclusions about the behavior of functions over certain intervals or the locations of extreme values or points of inflection.
 The unit concludes this study of differentiation by applying abstract reasoning skills to justify solutions for realistic optimization problems.

 The big ideas explored in this unit: